mbugua-richards/mbugua-richards/README.md

 - 📫 How to reach me **ricmwathih81@gmail.com**

-- ⚡ Fun fact **Richard is a software developer and designer who lives with spina bifida.
+- ⚡ Fun fact **I am a software developer and designer who lives with spina bifida.
 I'm trying to break down stereotypes about disabled people by pursuing my dream of becoming a great software developer and designer.**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->